pith. sign in

 Referee Report

 Summary.
-The manuscript presents JWST MIRI/MRS observations of the cold (~480 K) planetary-mass companion COCONUTS-2b, combined with archival Gemini/FLAMINGOS-2 data.
-Using full-resolution atmospheric retrievals, the authors perform leave-one-out analyses and Bayes factor comparisons to detect the isotopologues ^{15}NH_3, H_2^{18}O, and H_2^{17}O, claiming the first clear evidence of oxygen isotopes in water in a cold companion.
-This is positioned as demonstrating MIRI/MRS capabilities for isotopic characterization of cold atmospheres.
+The manuscript reports JWST MIRI/MRS spectroscopy of the cold (~480 K) planetary-mass companion COCONUTS-2b, combined with archival Gemini/FLAMINGOS-2 data.
+Atmospheric retrievals are performed at the full spectral resolution of MIRI/MRS to search for faint absorption features from rare isotopologues.
+These are identified via leave-one-out analysis and Bayes factor model comparison, yielding robust detections of 15NH3, H2^18O and H2^17O.
+The work claims the first clear evidence of oxygen isotopes in water for a cold companion and demonstrates MIRI/MRS capabilities for compositional and isotopic characterization of such objects.

 Simulated Author's Rebuttal